theurbancoder/react-native-use-share/README.md

 React Native - Use Share is a JavaScript implementation of a share sheet.

+Why?

+- Same user experience on all platforms
+- Works on web (doesn't use web share API, but deep links to each share provider)
+- Responsive layout
+- Dark mode
+- Localized (see languages)
+- Typescript support

 <img src="https://github.com/theurbancoder/react-native-use-share/blob/master/assets/example.png?raw=true" width="800">

 | iOS                | Android            | Web                |